hemantksingh/messup-learn/Tools/Testing.md

 Mocks/Stubs/Fakes allows tests to run in isolation.
 Adding abstractions, solely to achieve isolation can also end up creating multiple layers of indirection.
 So it is important to think about when to use mocks and what to mock?

+#### Unit testing frontends

+Javascript can run either in the browser or on a Javascript runtime like `nodejs` that is built on Chrome's V8 Javascript engine (written in C++ and used in the Google Chrome browser).

+* Jasmine and Mocha are **test frameworks** for writing and executing unit tests in JS.
+  * Tests are run via an html file (e.g. `spec-runner.html`) that includes references to your source and test js files.
+It is possible to run Jasmine tests programmatically by using a **test runner** like `karma` rather than opening a browser each time you want to run tests.
+It runs tests programmatically across browsers and devices allowing you to target specific browser(s) like Chrome, Firefox, IE or PhantomJS (headless browser for faster test feedback) while running your tests.
+  * Mocha is a mature JS testing framework running on nodejs and in the browser.
+Jasmine is more commonly used in angular projects, including the angular project itself.

 ### What is an integration test

 Integration tests can be stateful i.e. they have side effects because they often involve testing systems that manage state e.g. the file system, database or a message queue.
 Therefore an integration test does not necessarily run in isolation with other integration tests, it can span more than one process space, therefore they are I/O dependent.